plmercereau/nixos-pi-zero-2/README.md

 # Building a NixOS SD image for a Raspberry Pi Zero 2

-1. Change your Wifi settings and create an admin user in `zero2w.nix`
+1. Update `zero2w.nix`

+In particular, don't forget:
+- to configure your wifi
+- to add an admin user able to connect through ssh

 2. Build the image
 ```sh
 nix build -L .#nixosConfigurations.zero2w.config.system.build.sdImage